-During his inauguration of the fifth edition of the Egypt Petroleum Show (EGYPS 2022), His Excellency Egyptian President Abdel Fatah El Sisi urged developed countries to provide economic support for Africa’s energy transition and to extend the transitional period for the achievement of its renewable energy objectives.
+During his inauguration of the fifth edition of the Egypt Petroleum Show (EGYPS 2022), Egyptian President Abdel Fatah Al Sisi urged developed countries to provide economic support for Africa’s energy transition and to extend the transitional period for the achievement of its renewable energy objectives.

 EGYPS started on February 14th, taking place over three days at Egypt’s Al Manara International Exhibition Center, under the patronage of the Egyptian President.
 The fifth edition of the Show is held under the theme “North Africa and the Mediterranean: Delivering Energy Today”.

-The Egyptian Minister of Petroleum and Mineral Resources Tarek El Molla highlighted the importance of cooperation between African countries to achieve their energy goals, stating that “the aspiration of our people must lead us all to join hands to realise their legitimate hopes for economic progress and development.
+The Egyptian Minister of Petroleum and Mineral Resources Tarek El Molla highlighted the importance of cooperation between African countries to achieve their energy goals, stating that “the aspiration of our people must lead us all to join hands to realize their legitimate hopes for economic progress and development.”

 In a keynote address by Fatih Birol, Executive Director of the International Energy Agency (IEA), Birol referred to the worldwide recognition of Egypt as an important energy player.
 He delivered what he described as “good news” saying that “in the light of the developments in Egypt, and following the Egyptian government request, I look forward to welcoming Egypt joining the International Energy Agency’s family as an associate member.”